MichealReed/minigpu/minigpu/README.md

 1. Dawn can take a while to build.
 Run with -v to see progress.

 2. This package uses dart native assets.
-For flutter, you must be on the master channel and run flutter config --enable-native-assets.
+For flutter, you must be on the master channel and run `flutter config --enable-native-assets`
-For dart, each run must contain the --enable-experiment=native-assets flag.
+For dart, each run must contain the `--enable-experiment=native-assets` flag.

 3. For flutter web, add